Skip to main content

-Council Directive 1999/74/EC (July 1999) made a distinction between 3 types of rearing systems for laying hens.
-Of these, the non-enriched cage systems have been prohibited since 1 January 2012.
+Council Directive 1999/74/EC made a distinction between 3 types of rearing systems for laying hens.
+Of these, the non-enriched cage systems are prohibited since 1 January 2012.
 The systems which remain in use are:

 Whichever system is used, all hens must have a nest, perching space, litter to allow pecking and scratching and unrestricted access to a feed trough and drinking device.